Frequently Asked Questions

 Please contact the Adventure Links office at your earliest convenience, preferably the evening before.
 We can then relay such messages to the staff departing early each morning.

-During Day Camps, Can I drop off my child at the Adventure Links Base Camp or other program sites?
+For day camps, can I drop off my child at the Adventure Links Base Camp at Hemlock Overlook or other pick-up/drop off sites?

-During Day Camps, we ask that parents pick up and drop off only at the designated pickup locations.
+We ask that parents pick up and drop off only at the designated pick-up location for their camp session due to space limitations on our vehicles.

 What is the ratio of campers to counselors?

-We maintain a ratio of 1 Instructor per 7 campers.
+We maintain a ratio of 1 Instructor per 7 campers for day camps and expeditions.
+Residential camps have a ratio of 1 Instructor per 6 campers.

 How high are the rocks that my child will be climbing?
 Does my child have to go to the top of every climb?

 The rocks range from 15 to 60 feet in height.
-Our philosophy allows the choice to be in the hands of the camper, not our staff or fellow campers.
+Our philosophy places choice in the hands of the camper, not our staff or fellow campers.
 We encourage all campers to try to push their limits, but clearly define the difference between support and coercion.
-Success is not measured by the campers' ability to reach the top of the climb, but in the courage and effort they display in participating in the activity.
+Success is not measured by the campers’ ability to reach the top of the climb, but in the courage and effort they display in participating in the activity.

 Where are each of the activities located?

 Our activities are located throughout Northern Virginia, West Virginia and Pennsylvania.
-Please refer to the specific itinerary for the program or inquire with the Adventure Coordinator that will check your child in the first day of camp and provide you a detailed itinerary.
+Please refer to the specific itinerary for the program or inquire with the Adventure Coordinator who will check your child in the first day of camp.
 If you have specific questions about a location you can call the office and we would be happy to address all your questions.

 Where are the pick-up locations for day camps?